-Wait for the cluster to return to a healthy state with all nodes showing Ready.
+- 3. Once all of the nodes in the cluster have been updated and are ready, in the Cluster view click Scale Cluster on any node. - 4.
+Wait for the cluster to return to a healthy state with all nodes showing Ready, SchedulingDisabled, or Ready if Cordon was not available.
 This process can take up to 15 minutes.